Follow the step-by-step instructions on how to set up a group in Smartsheet.

 - Begin typing in the name or email address of a contact in your Smartsheet Contacts list and they will appear in the drop-down list via auto-resolve.

-You can add any contact you like—a contact doesn't have to be part of your multi-user plan or even a current Smartsheet user.
+You can add any contact you like—a contact doesn't have to be part of your Business or Enterprise plan or even a current Smartsheet user.

 The Add To Group form will be updated to show the list of contacts that you selected in the previous step.
 Click Save to complete the addition of the users to the group.